 “Ok Mark, but how can I insert emojis in ads?”

 First of all, create a new Ad on Facebook or use an old one that contains only text.

-Then, connect to this website where you can find a full list of emojis for Facebook.
+Then, connect to Emojipedia where you can find a full list of emojis for Facebook.